evan-a-blosser-1/Asteroid_Shape_Model_GUI_1.0/README.md

   Contains preliminary work on the asteroid model Apophis, to calculate the Center of Masses for each tetrahedron within the polyhedron shape model (.obj file).

+---

+## Mean_Radius_CCalculations.ipynb

+  Contains a log of mean radius and scaling done for all asteroids within this project.